iamroshel/phase-1-building-simple-liker/README.md

-# Building the Simple Liker App
+# Building the Simple Liker App c

 ## Learning Goals

 * Set up an event listener to respond to a user action